Dichography: Two-frame Ultrafast Imaging from a Single Diffraction Pattern: Methods

 For each coordinate $i,j$ in Fourier space, the sum of the squared amplitude of the scattered fields $\psi^\one$ and $\psi^\two$ is constrained to the acquired intensities $I$, i.e.:

 The way in which this is numerically enforced and propagated to the two individual reconstructions is discussed in the next subsection.

-\subsection{Constraining experimental data}
+\subsubsection{Constraining experimental data}

 In \emph{Dichography}, the experimentally acquired information on the sum of the two scattering signals has to be constrained, i.e., propagated to the two frames of the reconstruction, to make the two estimates of the field, $\psi^\one$ and $\psi^\two$, satisfy the condition in Eq. \eqref{eq:intconstraint}.
+Its operation is equivalent to the one proposed in Ref.~\cite{millane2015phase} for the specific case of two incoherent contributions to the scattering.

 An intuitive description of the operation is reported in Fig.~\ref{fig:intscheme}.
 For a given pixel coordinate $i,j$, the values of the scattered fields $\psi_{ij}^\one$ and $\psi_{ij}^\two$ can be represented in the complex plane, as in Fig.~\ref{fig:intscheme}a, in polar coordinates.
 The two moduli, $M^\one$ and $M^\two$, can then be considered as the two components of a two-dimensional vector, as shown in Fig.~\ref{fig:intscheme}b.
 The condition in Eq. \eqref{eq:intconstraint} can be achieved by a \emph{renormalization} of the vector $(M^\one, M^\two)$ to obtain a new vector $(M'^\one, M'^\two)$ whose norm corresponds to the square root of the experimental data, $\sqrt{I}$, while its phase $\phi^M$ is preserved.
 The rescaled moduli $M'^\one$ and $M'^\two$ replace the original ones in the two field estimates, as shown in Fig.~\ref{fig:intscheme}c, while the field phases $\phi^\one$ and $\phi^\two$ are retained.
 Once the operation is repeated for all entries in the matrix, the experimental constraint is fully \emph{back-propagated} to the two frames of the reconstruction.